jfecher/ante-website/content/blog/safe_shared_mutability.md

 This is a great thing to prevent, but it is unfortunate that AxM errors are some of the most common errors in Rust and make the language more difficult to learn when they are run into so often.
 As someone who has been writing Rust roughly since 1.0, I think it's fair to say even experienced users run into AxM errors every now and then.
-Fixing these often requires excessive cloning or reworking an algorithm which can be tedious.
+Fixing these often requires laboriously reworking an algorithm or - unfortunately - giving up and resorting to inserting excessive calls to `clone` in the program.

 Moreover, the issue with AxM is that aliasable mutability isn't actually always dangerous.
 Consider the following program: